- The market is sending mixed signals within the bond world.

 - Our two-prong investment strategy allows us to diversify tactically.

 Despite reduced optimism regarding the Trump administration’s pro-growth agenda, the economy continues to perform smoothly with gross domestic product showing steady increases.
 Additionally, recent upticks in employment, housing, and a strong lift in consumer confidence have led to increasingly positive business sentiment.

 Even with legislative uncertainty, the big story in the bond market this year has been that long-term rates have fallen as expectations around growth and inflation have been tempered.
 This, along with the Federal Reserve (Fed) raising the federal funds rate, has contributed to a significant flattening in the yield curve.
-At the end of the second quarter, the spread between 30-year and 2-year bonds was the flattest since September 1, 2016.
+At the end of the third quarter, the spread between 30-year and 2-year bonds was the flattest since September 1, 2016.
 Despite our bias for higher rates, we think long term rates should remain low by historical standards.